Chart Color Schemes

 The level of residential development activity in Pakenham - South East was found to be higher than 90% of real estate markets across the country

 Pakenham - South East has recorded approximately 89 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, a total of 445 homes were approved, with an additional 79 approved in FY26 as of now.
-On average, each dwelling built over these years has resulted in two new residents per year.
+Over the past five financial years, from FY21 to FY25445 homes were approved, with an additional 113 approved in FY26 as of now.
+Each year, on average, around two new residents have been gained for each dwelling built during these five financial years, indicating solid demand that supports property values.

 Frequently Asked Questions - Development